Apply Here

 Project Based Learning

-Students are presented with a real-life industry problem by our one of our partners and asked to come up with a solution.
+Students are presented with a real-life industry problem by one of our partners and asked to come up with a solution.
 This gives our students a hands-on approach to learning and skills application.
-Our partners offer support with the projects giving guidance and asking questions to keep students' minds engaged in coming up with a viable solution and how it could work in the real world.
+Our partners offer support with the projects giving guidance and asking questions to keep the students' minds engaged in coming up with a viable solution and how it could work in the real world.
+These allow for the students to get a taste of what is it like to work in that particular industry and also allows them to meet, work and talk to potential future colleagues.

 Careers Programme